a-baharoon/4_Algorithms/README.md

-# Algorithms Level 1
+# Algorithms – Level 1

+## Overview
-There are 50 (easy) problems solved using the Divide and Conquer strategy, integrating most of the techniques I have learned, such as structs, enums, and others.
+This repository contains 50 easy problems solved using the Divide and Conquer approach.
+The goal of this level is to build a strong foundation by integrating most of the techniques learned so far, such as structs, enums, and basic problem decomposition.

-The repository contains my solutions to all fifty problems.
-Some solutions may have been copied from the instructor after I had already solved them, in order to better reinforce the concepts.
+The repository includes my solutions to all fifty problems.
+Some solutions may have been copied from the instructor after solving them independently, in order to reinforce the concepts and compare approaches.

+### Notes
-The code is well-formatted, but there are some differences in how programs are presented.
-This is a matter of personal preference, since the final solution is ultimately the same.
+- There may be slight differences in how programs are presented, which comes down to personal preference—the core logic and final results remain the same.

-# Whats new that I learnt
+## What I Learned in This Level

-- Broadened my perspective on different solution approaches for some problems involving enums and structs.
+- Broadened my perspective on different solution approaches for problems involving enums and structs

+- Improved my ability to break down simple problems using Divide and Conquer

+- Gained more confidence in organizing logic before writing code